NZT48DEV/sort_by_extension/README.md

 # File Sorter by Extension

 ## Description
 This Python script automatically sorts files on the user's desktop based on their extension.
-It moves each file into a directory named after the file's extension category (e.g., "Sound", "Pictures", "Movies", etc.).
+It moves each file into a directory named after the file's extension category (e.g., "Sounds", "Pictures", "Movies", etc.).

 ## How It Works
 The script uses `pathlib` to interact with the file system.
 It creates directories for each category of extension and moves the corresponding files into these directories.